Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

-with probability tending to one.
+with probability tending to one, achieving the nearly weak oracle property of variable selection in the proposed transfer learning procedure.
 This indicates that the performance of the recovery is influenced by the parameters of the $h$-transferable source datasets.
-It is worth noting that if the structure of the $h$-transferable source dataset is similar to that of the target such that $\mcS_{\mcT_h}\subset \mcS_0$, the weak oracle property can be eventually achieved.
+It is worth noting that if the structure of the $h$-transferable source datasets is similar to that of the target such that $\mcS_{\mcT_h}\subset \mcS_0$, the weak oracle property can be eventually attained.